captainsafia/legit/README.md

     -h, --help               output usage information
     -V, --version            output the version number
     -a, --list-all           List installed licenses
-    -l, --license <license>  The license to include -u, --user <user>        The individual who owns the license -y, --year <year>        The year the license is effective
+    -l, --license <license>  The license (SPDX ID) to include -u, --user <user>        The individual who owns the license -y, --year <year>        The year the license is effective -d, --oneline <oneline>  One line to give the program name and a brief idea of what it does

 ```